phalcon/documentation/docs/application-micro.md

     }
 );
 ```
-In the above example, the handler returns an array of data.
-The `after` event calls `json_encode` on it, thus returning valid JSON.
+In the above example, the handler returns an array of data, and the after event calls `json_encode`, returning valid JSON.

 !!! info "NOTE"

-    You will need to do a bit more work here to set the necessary headers for JSON.
-An alternative to the above code would be to use the Response object and `setJsonContent`
+    Additional work may be needed to set the necessary headers for JSON.
+An alternative to the above code would be to use the Response object and `setJsonContent`.

-**finish**
+`finish` Event

-This even will fire up when the whole request cycle has been completed.
+This event fires when the entire request cycle is completed.

 ```php
 <?php